ThabetIbrahim/hubstaff-rails/README.md

 Rails.application.initialize!
 ```

-**Step 4:** Define your routes to handle authentication with the API and
+**Step 4:** Define your routes to handle authentication and
-retrieving data from your Hubstaff account.
+retrieving data from Hubstaff.

 ```ruby
 #routes.rb